 Hi, I’m Sydney.
 You can call me Syd too.

-I am an experience designer with 10 years of experience in the study and application of positive psychology.
+I am an experience designer who has been studying and applying positive psychology for 10 years.
 Through both scholarship and creative practice, my work explores how experiences of various kinds can contribute to psychological well-being outcomes for those who engage with them, and how this can be more effectively achieved through evidence-based practices.

 My work includes: